-Erroneous interoception or the misinterpretation of internal states is probably an important contributing factor to many psychological disorders, including anxiety, depression, panic disorder, and more.
+Erroneous interoception or the misinterpretation of internal states is is generally thought to be an important contributing factor to many psychological disorders, including anxiety, depression, panic disorder, and more.

-Consider another level of interoception—our states of mind; our mental impressions of other people and of ourselves; our senses of our own psychologies.
+Consider some other levels of interoception—our states of mind; our mental impressions of other people and of ourselves; our senses of our own psychologies.

-This level of psychological reality is normally accessed through introspection, meditation, mindfulness, and psychotherapy.
+These levels of psychological reality are normally accessed through introspection, meditation, mindfulness, and psychotherapy.
 All of these methods are good, but each of them lacks ongoing, real-time input from another human being, thus missing the dynamic functioning of the human mind in real-life situations.

 FIML corrects this problem by providing objective, dynamic access to real-time psychological functioning.
 FIML is a method or tool for optimizing human psychology by honing our perceptions of our mental states as they actually function in real-world situations.